 Principles Of Metal Rolling

 Most metal rolling operations are similar in that the work material is plastically deformed by compressive forces between two constantly spinning rolls.
-These forces act to reduce the thickness of the metal and effect its grain structure.
+These forces act to reduce the thickness of the metal and affect its grain structure.
 The reduction in thickness can be measured by the difference in thickness before and after the reduction, this value is called the draft.
 In addition to reducing the thickness of the work, the rolls also act to feed the material as they spin in opposite directions to each other.
 Friction is therefore a necessary part of the rolling operation, but too much friction can be detrimental for a variety of reasons.
 It is essential that in a metal rolling process the level of friction between the rolls and work material is controlled, lubricants can help with this.
 A basic flat rolling operation is shown in figure:130, this manufacturing process is being used to reduce the thickness of a work piece.

-During a metal forming operation, the geometric shape of the work is changed but its volume remains essentially the same.
+During a metal rolling operation, the geometric shape of the work is changed but its volume remains essentially the same.
 The roll zone is the area over which the rolls act on the material, it is here that plastic deformation of the work occurs.
-An important factor in metal rolling is, that due to the conservation of the volume of the material with the reduction in thickness, the metal exiting the roll zone will be moving faster than the metal entering the roll zone.
+An important factor in metal rolling is that due to the conservation of the volume of the material with the reduction in thickness, the metal exiting the roll zone will be moving faster than the metal entering the roll zone.
 The rolls themselves rotate at a constant speed, hence at some point in the roll zone the surface velocity of the rolls and that of the material are exactly the same.
 This is termed the no slip point.
 Before this point the rolls are moving faster than the material, after this point the material is moving faster than the rolls.

 Sometimes in metal rolling practice, tension, (force), is applied to a work piece as it is being rolled.
 This tension may be applied to the front, (front tension), the back, (back tension), or both sides.
 This technique will assist the forces necessary to form the work, and is usually used on hard to roll materials.

-Spreading In Roll Forming
+Spreading In Metal Rolling

-In metal rolling operations the plastic deformation causing a reduction in thickness will also cause an increase in the width of the part, this is called spreading.
+In metal rolling operations, the plastic deformation causing a reduction in thickness will also cause an increase in the width of the part, this is called spreading.

 When the work being processed has a high width to thickness ratio, the increase in width is relatively small and usually of no concern in industrial manufacturing practice.
 In cases of low width to thickness ratios, such as a bar with a square cross section, spreading can be an issue.
 Vertical rolls can be employed to edge the work and maintain a constant width.